Bart Kofoed: Post-retirement

 After retirement, Kofoed put up his own restaurants, one of which he had to close down.
 He then worked at Cisco Food Services.
 He then established 2XSALT, a non-profit Christian organization based in Charlotte, North Carolina that supports underprivileged youth through sports.
 NBA legends David Thompson and Bobby Jones then came aboard to help run the program.
 He and his wife also own a non-profit restaurant, The Grinning Mule.

 Personal life

-Kofoed is married and they have four children.
+Kofoed is married and he has four children.